wrolpi/wrolpi-help/docs/system/special-directories.md

 `/opt/wrolpi-blobs/`

 This directory contains the files necessary to repair a WROLPi.
-For example, the `gis-map.dump.gz` file contains a Postgresql dump of the map database.  **It is best to leave this directory as-is.**
+For example, the `map-db-gis.dump` file contains a Postgresql dump of the map database.  **It is best to leave this directory as-is.**

 ## WROLPi Help